 How did things get so confused?

 Blog posts are a relatively new form of writing that has become popular with the rise of the Internet in the last fifteen years.
-Articles, on the other hand, date back to the very earliest magazines and newspapers several hundred years ago.
+Articles date back to the very earliest magazines and newspapers several hundred years ago.

-In fact, a number of sources indicate that the first newspapers in the U.S. were first published in the 1800s.
+In fact, my sources indicate that the first newspapers in the U.S. were first published in the 1800s.

 So, writers have been creating articles for hundreds of years.
 They have only been creating blog posts for about fifteen years.
 No wonder there’s confusion!